Chelsea Garden Club accepting grant applications

-The Chelsea Area Garden Club (CAGC) will award a limited number of grants of $500 or less this spring to local nonprofit organizations or individuals for horticulture-related projects.
+The Chelsea Area Garden Club (CAGC) will award a limited number of grants of $500 or less in spring 2015 to local nonprofit organizations for horticulture projects that benefit the community.

 Projects should align with the club’s goals: Promote gardening, community beautification, and environmentally responsible horticultural practices and conservation through education in the Chelsea area.

 Click for 2015 Grant Application or call Charlene Harris at 734-433-9773.

 Mail applications to the CAGC Grant Program, P.O.
 Box 519, Chelsea, MI 48118.
 Applications must be postmarked by Feb.
 28, 2015.

 Applicants who live in the CAGC service area, primarily western Washtenaw County, will be given preference.
 Not every applicant may receive funding.

 Grant recipients will report on their projects at the garden club’s noon meeting Oct.
 12, 2015 at Chelsea First United Methodist Church.

 The garden club awarded $3,700 in grants and scholarships in 2014.
 Grant recipients included:

 - Chelsea Senior Center Intergenerational Garden for its hoop house campaign.